Monday, December 25, 2006

 Saturday, December 16, 2006

-the guy on the bike is a chicken vendor.
+This is a great Malawian scene. the guy in the red and black shirt is a casava vendor carrying casava root in the basket on his head.
+Casava is a staple food in Malawi.
+It can be eaten raw, boiled, fried like chips or dried and ground into powder.the guy on the bike is a chicken vendor.
 For only 500mk you can take home your very own live chicken to decapitate, pluck and fry!!

 The green van is a mini bus, the local mass-transport.
 You can take a mini bus anywhere in the city, and all around Malawi; if you don't mind sharing the 18 seater with 30 other people.